lancehampton/typhoon-homelab/docker/README.md

 # Docker Compose for Typhoon Supporting Services

 This directory contains Docker Compose configurations for running Matchbox and supporting PXE services on your desktop PC.

-## Overview

-The supporting services run on your desktop PC and provide:
-- **Matchbox** - PXE boot and provisioning service
-- **dnsmasq** - Official Poseidon proxy DHCP + TFTP server (for most home routers)
+The setup uses two containerized services: **Matchbox** for PXE boot provisioning and **dnsmasq** as the official Poseidon proxy DHCP + TFTP server for home networks.

 ## Architecture